google/zx/docs/process-promise.md

 const o2 = (await p.pipe.stdout`cat`).toString()  // 'bar\n'
 ```

-Btw, the signal, if specified, will be transmitted through pipeline.
+The [signal](/api#signal) option, if specified, will be transmitted through the pipeline.

 ```js
 const ac = new AbortController()